iMikie/Database-CheatSheet/README.md

 Attribute |	Description
 ---------|-------
 PRIMARY KEY | Guarenteed to be unique for each row (record).
-AUTOINCREMENT | Everytime a record is created, set this variable to 1 more than the previously created record.
+AUTO_INCREMENT | Everytime a record is created, set this variable to 1 more than the previously created record.
 NOT NULL | You can't save the record unless it has a value set for this variable.

-If you name a variable ID it will be assumed to be the PRIMARY KEY and AUTOINCREMENT.
+If you name a variable ID it will be assumed to be the PRIMARY KEY and AUTO_ INCREMENT.

 ----